guinetn/basecamp/app/assets/books/api/engines/expressjs.md

 ## Why stop ?

-Express has not been updated for years,
+Express has not been updated for years
 When you are building an application, you need more features than a routing system.

 You need to:

-access a database;
-validate your data;
+- Access a database
+- Validate your data
-create an authentication layer;
+- Create an authentication layer
-create an authorization system;
+- Create an authorization system etc.
-etc.
 All of those features are not inside Express and should be glued by yourself.